'A devastating loss that's still very raw'

 "From football very much being front and centre of your thought process I think it was fair to say for myself, [brother and team-mate] Pascal and the rest of the clan it was very difficult to prepare for a football match, it just didn't have the same meaning".

-'He was proud to wear his Tyrone jersey
+'He was proud to wear his Tyrone jersey'

 It was not until nearly a year after the attacks the the family received official confirmation of Sean's death, following the recovery of some DNA.